zimmertr/Ender-6-Klipper-Guide/README.md

 [Crowsnest](https://github.com/mainsail-crew/crowsnest) can be used to set up a webcam by defining a `~/printer_data/config/crowsnest.conf` file.
 But first you'll need to identify some information about your device.

 The `device` path can be found by running `ls` against `/dev/v4l/by-id/`.
-Afterwards, you can use `v4l-ctl -d $DEVICE –list-formats-ext` to determine the `resolution` and `max_fps`.
+Afterwards, you can use `v4l2-ctl -d $DEVICE --list-formats-ext` to determine the `resolution` and `max_fps`.
 You might be tempted to choose the highest available resolution and fps, but I have found that there are some bandwidth/latency issues at higher resolutions; especially on a wireless network.
 You’ll have to play around to see what works best.

-I have a Logitech C920 and the best configuration I could come up with looks like this.
-I've read that you could get better performance by using `WebRTC` and `camera-streamer`.
-But these are not supported on the Raspberry Pi 5 because it [lacks the required hardware encoders](https://github.com/dw-0/kiauh/issues/460#issuecomment-2080444855).
-On my wireless network, this configuration yields a feed at around 15fps.
-You'll probably want to adjust the `v4l2ctl` arguments according to the placement of your camera and the lighting in the room.
+For my Logitech C920 and C270 webcams, the best configurations I could come up with looks like this.
+On my wireless network, each camera yields a feed of around 15fps with the following configuration.
+The `C920` works at a lower resolution but performs better in low-light conditions while the `C270` works at a higher resolution and performs worse in low-light conditions.

 ```bash
 [crowsnest]